JuliaAttic/Markdown.jl/README.md

 It supports a preliminary implementation of CommonMark as well as GitHub, IPython and Julia flavoured markdown.

+*Note that Markdown.jl lives in Base Julia form 0.4 onwards.
+PRs and changes should be made over there.*

 ## Examples

 You can construct Markdown by parsing it with `Markdown.parse("...")` or inline with the `md"..."` string macro.
 The created object will display itself nicely in HTML environments and the terminal.